Jessime/Jessime.github.io/_posts/2022-09-25-things_im_doing.md

 4. Wood working, specifically to build some things for the office
 5. An actual programming project (library time?)

 Even though I've felt some pressure to keep my calendar full, I refuse to over do it.
-I want flexability.
+I want flexibility.
 I want the space for creativity.
 I need the time for rest.